Pramathesh Barua: Early life

-Barua was the son of the royal family of Gauripur (belongs to Gauripur Rajvanch), Dhubri,Assam, where he was born and spent his childhood.
+Barua was the son of the royal family of Gauripur (belongs to Gauripur Rajvansh), Dhubri, Assam.
+His father Raja Prabhat Chandra Barua was a zamindar of Gauripur, Assam and mother Sorojbala.
+Pramathesh Barua was born in Gauripur and spent his childhood there.
 He studied at Hare School, Calcutta and then Bachelor of Science graduated from Presidency College, Calcutta in 1924.
 At age 18, while still studying in college, he got married.
 It was arranged by the family.
 He had two more marriages.
 His third wife was film actress Jamuna Barua.
 One of his wives, either Madhuri Lata or Amalabala, and singer Meena Kapoor's mother were sisters.
 In other words, one of his wives was Meena Kapoor's aunt.
 After his graduation, he travelled to Europe, where he received his first exposure to films.
 After returning, he served for a time in the Assam Legislative Assembly and joined the Swaraj Party but ultimately moved to Calcutta and later began a career in films, much to the chagrin of his father.